Telephone 0116 277 3796 to book matches.

 However, anglers should note that if they are fishing near the top of the slop or on the ledge hooked fish immediately bolt for the cover of the reeds so anglers need to fish heavier tackle and turn them quickly into open water after as soon as they strike.

-Most anglers fishing Carp and Mixed Fish Lake go after the common and mirror carp, which run to between 16lbs and 18lbs but average 6lbs and 8lbs with plenty of low doubles between 10lbs and 12lbs.
-The best mirror carp to come out in 2013 weighed 13lbs.
+Most anglers fishing Carp and Mixed Fish Lake go after the common and mirror carp, the main fish species in the water, which average 8lbs with plenty of low doubles between 10lbs and 12lbs.

-Like the other Whetstone Gorse waters there are also a good head of crucian carp - again to around 1lb - and some ghost carp in the lake, although these are not as big as the commons or mirrors at around the 4lbs mark with a smattering of bigger fish.
+Like the Mixed Fish Lake there are also a good head of crucian carp - again to around 1lb - and some ghost carp, although these are not as big as the commons or mirrors at around the 6lbs mark with a smattering of bigger fish.

 The silver fish species are largely made up of rudd and roach, both of which run to 1lb, and perch to about 8oz.